 These natural pest repellents likely won’t be enough to control serious infestations.
 In that case, you may need to hire a local exterminator to get rid of the bees or wasps on your property.
 Springer has been providing pest control services in Central Iowa since 1989.
 If you want to get rid of stinging insects on your property, call us today for a free quote!

-How to Naturally Repel Bees and Wasps in Des Moines
+How to Naturally Repel Bees and Wasps

 Serving Central Iowa since 1989